smastrom/react-email-autocomplete/README.md

 }
 ```

+No matter the language of your app, it will always display suggestions according to the browser locale.

 ### Usage with internationalization frameworks

-The default stategy explained above relies on the browser locale.
-No matter the language of your app, it will always display suggestions according to the browser locale.

-Instead, if you prefer to keep the suggestions in line with your app locale, you can directly pass the locale string as second argument:
+If you prefer to keep the suggestions in line with your app locale instead of the browser's one, you can directly pass the locale string as second argument:

 ```jsx
 import lists from './lists';